Nautilus’s /concepts/custom_data/ page describes the framework’s internal

 Cortana MK3 implications - extension-point mapping per type

-The 9-page sibling sweep established that five custom-data classes will live in MK3.
-Mapping each to the right extension point:
+The 9-page sibling sweep established that five custom-data classes will

 UWFlowAlert - UW WebSocket flow alert

-Extension point: @customdataclass, emitted by a custom UW
+Extension point:@customdataclass, emitted by a custom UW

 LiveDataClient.